- BA/MA University of London (School of Slavonic and East European Studies, U.K)

 - David MacFadyen is the author of multiple books on the history of Slavic literature, media, and music, specifically the popular traditions of Russia, Ukraine, and Belarus.
 Having begun his research in the field of Russian poetry, MacFadyen’s attention turned slowly to the role of song.
 This led to a number of monographs documenting the meaning of sung texts both within and without ideology during the Soviet period.

-- Over the same research term, a major collection of sound recordings developed, and Professor MacFadyen now oversees an archive of more than 3 million compositions from Slavic, Baltic, and Central Asian lands.
+- Over the same research term, a major collection of sound recordings developed, and Professor MacFadyen now oversees an archive of several million compositions from Slavic, Baltic, and Central Asian lands.
 One impetus for that explosion of audio materials has been the rapid growth of the Russian internet – and the damage done to the music industry in the world’s biggest country.
 For reasons cultural, political, economic, and geographic, music or songwriting has become the (illegal) fuel of Europe’s most powerful social networks.
+Hence the recent work with blockchain technology.

-- Together with a charitable agency to assist underground artists: Pacific Sound and Vision (https://www.pacificsv.org/)
+- He also operates a charitable agency to assist underground artists: Pacific Sound and Vision.

 - Professor MacFadyen, as a reflection of these wide interests, holds positions both in the Comparative Literature and Musicology Depts at UCLA.
+He also teaches in the Digital Humanities Minor and has developed a related program on Medicine and Media for the UCLA School of Medicine.
 His offerings include classes dedicated to musical, literary, cinematic, and technical issues of a rapidly changing world.

 Field of InterestEast European and Central Asian Literature/Culture